Car accidents involving collisions between motorists and pedestrians have some of the most devastating consequences of any type of car crash.

 For this reason, many of the injuries pedestrians get in these kinds of collisions are catastrophic in nature.
 They require intensive treatment, and often result in permanent disability or tragically, even death.

 Fortunately, pedestrians who are in collisions with vehicles can recover damages compensating them for their losses.
-If you or a loved one have injuries after being struck by a motorist, consult a pedestrian accident attorney.
+If you or a loved one have injuries after being struck by a motorist, consult an accident attorney.

 Q: What should I do after a car accident?